China puffer fish tower prompts a huff about state spending

 “To spend so much money on something so meaningless, I really admire these ‘wealthy’ people,” Mother988 said on Sina Weibo, China’s version of Twitter, with apparent heavy irony.

-The People’s Daily, the Chinese government’s main mouthpiece, acknowledged that the construction had polarized opinion.
+The People’s Daily, the Chinese government’s main mouthpiece, acknowledged that the construction had polarised opinion.

 “Once this giant puffer made its appearance, it caused a heated debate online,” it said.